astronomer/docs/astro/deployment-file-reference.md

 - `scheduler_size` and `is_high_availability` are not applicable to Astro Hybrid.
 - `deployment_type` can be `HOSTED_SHARED` or `HOSTED_DEDICATED` for Astro Hosted depending on your [cluster type](cli/astro-deployment-create.md#options).
 Use `HOSTED_SHARED` for standard clusters and `HOSTED_DEDICATED` for dedicated clusters.
 For Astro Hybrid, the only option is `HYBRID`.
-- `cluster_name` is the name for the cluster that appears in the Cloud UI for Astro Hosted and Hybrid.
+- `cluster_name` is the name for the cluster that appears in the Astro UI for Astro Hosted and Hybrid.